bodrick/awesome/TOPICS.md

 *   [johnkerl/miller](https://github.com/johnkerl/miller) - Miller is like awk, sed, cut, join, and sort for name-indexed data such as CSV, TSV, and tabular JSON
 *   [TheLastGimbus/GooglePhotosTakeoutHelper](https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper) - Script that organizes the Google Takeout archive into one big chronological folder
 *   [olifolkerd/tabulator](https://github.com/olifolkerd/tabulator) - Interactive Tables and Data Grids for JavaScript
-*   [typicode/lowdb](https://github.com/typicode/lowdb) - Simple to use local JSON database.
-Use native JavaScript API to query.
-Written in TypeScript. (supports Node, Electron and the browser)
+*   [typicode/lowdb](https://github.com/typicode/lowdb) - Simple and fast local JSON database
 *   [ttu/dotnet-fake-json-server](https://github.com/ttu/dotnet-fake-json-server) - Fake JSON Server is a Fake REST API that can be used as a Back End for prototyping or as a template for a CRUD Back End.
 *   [nlohmann/json](https://github.com/nlohmann/json) - JSON for Modern C++
 *   [prettier/prettier](https://github.com/prettier/prettier) - Prettier is an opinionated code formatter.